-The above revenue from sale of products for the year ended March 31, 2020 comprises of revenue from contracts with customers of ₹19,193 Crore (March 31, 2019: ₹21,685 Crore) and a net loss on mark to market of ₹861 Crore (March 31, 2019: ₹851 Crore) on account of gains/losses relating to sales that were provisionally priced as at the beginning of the year with the final price settled in the current year, gains/losses relating to sales that were provisionally priced as at the end of the year, and marked to market gains/losses relating to sales that were provisionally priced as at the end of the year.
+The above revenue from sale of products for the year ended March 31, 2020 comprises of revenue from contracts with customers of ₹19,193 Crore (March 31, 2019: ₹21,685 Crore) and a net loss on mark to market of ₹861 Crore (March 31, 2019: ₹851 Crore) on account of gains/losses relating to sales that were provisionally priced as at the beginning of the year with the final price settled in the current year, gains/losses relating to sales fully priced during the year, and marked to market gains/losses relating to sales that were provisionally priced as at the end of the year.
 Entire revenue from contract with customers is recorded at a point in time and includes ₹1,116 Crore (March 31, 2019: ₹1,125 Crore) for which contract liabilities existed at the beginning of the year.